wrmungas/musystest/readme.md

 ## Getting Started

-You can begin using $\mu$-systest by either creating a new project or uploading an existing project's JSON file.
+You can begin using &mu;systest by either creating a new project or uploading an existing project's JSON file.

 Projects follow a flow where the user uploads the project data file, makes changes, then downloads the updated project data file along with any desired document views of the project.